17th Greater Poland Uhlan Regiment: Polish – Soviet War

 In mid-February 1920, the regiment was loaded on a train, and was transported to Wilno, where its name was changed into the 17th Greater Poland Uhlan Regiment.
 On March 12, Colonel Witold Zychlinski was named its commandant, and after a two-week training, the unit was transported to the frontline along the Berezina river.
-In mid-April 1920, it was transported to the Ukraine, to support Polish forces in the Kiev Offensive (1920).
+In mid-April 1920, it was transported to Ukraine, to support Polish forces in the Kiev offensive (1920).
 It fought with distinction, capturing the town of Malyn.
 On May 7, 1920, mounted patrols of the regiment entered Kiev.
 To commemorate this event, May 7 was named as regimental holiday.
 For the remaining part of May and in early June, the regiment patrolled the Dniepr river line, but after Soviet counteroffensive it was forced to retreat, together with whole VII Cavalry Brigade.

 After heavy fighting during the June 1920 retreat, the regiment lost up to 80% of its strength.
 By early July, it had only 109 soldiers and 2 machine guns.
 Transported by rail to Kowel (July 19), it was allowed to rest, and reinforced with 500 men.
 On August 3, after capturing Radziwiłłow, the regiment was attacked by much stronger Soviet forces, who decimated the unit.
 After losing 40% of soldiers and 50% of horses, the 17th Greater Poland Uhlan Regiment was on September 10 loaded on a train in Chodorow, to be transported back to Gniezno.

 Second Polish Republic

 After the return to the hometown, the command of the regiment was taken over by Colonel Erazm Stablewski, who reorganized the unit.
 Older soldiers were released, new uniforms were accepted, and in 1922, the regiment was moved to its new, peacetime garrison, located in Leszno, close to the German border.
 At Leszno, the regiment was set in former Prussian barracks.
 The town was at that time a large garrison of the Polish Army, as the 55th Infantry Regiment was also stationed there.

 In the 1930s, some 300 conscripts joined the regiment, with half of them coming from Greater Poland, and the remaining part from central Poland and Lesser Poland.
 During the May Coup in 1926, the regiment was ordered to come to aid the government of President Stanislaw Wojciechowski, and, together with whole VII Cavalry Brigade, was transported by rail to Mszczonow near Warsaw.
 It did not take part in the street fighting in the Polish capital, and soon returned to Leszno.

-In late September 1938, the regiment became part of the so-called Independent Operational Group Silesia, and participated in the capture of the region of Zaolzie.
+In late September 1938, the regiment became part of the so-called Independent Operational Group Silesia, and participated in the capture of the region of Trans-Olza.